Your cart is empty

 Hinge hooks should always be mounted in combination with a hinge hook.
 You can slide the eye of the strap hinge over the hook of the hinge hook.
-In this way you can have a 'long hinge''.
+In this way, you can have a “long hinge”.

 1. Hinges Straight

-2. Hinge with resistance
+2. Hinge with a slight bend

-3. Hinges with bend
+3. Hinges with large bend

 In addition to the different types, hinges are also made in different styles.
 For example, rustic hinges have a rural appearance due to their graceful point at the end.
 The most sold hinges have a so-called half moon on the ends.
 Furthermore, the variant with a triangular point at the end is also available.

-Galvanized or black
+Galvanised or black

 Mounting of hinges